Left and Center: Martha circa, 1987

 Height and Weight: 5’6″ and 120 pounds

-Distinguishing Characteristics: White Female, Brown hair, Green eyes, Martha has a birthmark on her chest and has had her 4 wisdom teeth removed, her ears are also pierced and she wore brown tinted contact lenses which is why various missing children agencies list her eyes as being brown, Martha may use her middle name “Leanne”
+Distinguishing Characteristics: Caucasian Female, Brown hair, Green eyes, Martha has a birthmark on her chest and has had her 4 wisdom teeth removed, her ears are also pierced and she wore brown tinted contact lenses which is why various missing children agencies list her eyes as being brown, Martha may use her middle name “Leanne”

 Clothing/Jewelry Description: A white sweatshirt, mid-calf length faded jeans, Martha was wearing white high top Reebok Sneakers when she disappeared